Huehuetenango Highland Coffee Guatemala

 The Presidium coffee is made from plants of Coffea arabica (of the Typica, Bourbon and Caturra varieties) cultivated in the shade of high trees.
 The coffee berries are hand-harvested, picked one by one and placed in a wicker basket tied round the harvester’s waist with a vine cord.
 The beans are extracted from the berries with a gentle fermentation that begins within four hours of harvesting and lasts 24 to 36 hours.
 After removal of the flesh, the beans are dried for at least three hours, during which time they are constantly turned manually with a rake.

-Western Huehuetenango Highlands, Municipalities of San Pedro Necta, La Libertad, Cuilco, La Democracia and Todos Santos Cuchumatanes
+Western Huehuetenango Highlands, San Pedro Necta municipalities, La Libertad, Cuilco, La Democracia and Todos Santos Cuchumatanes

 170 small scale producers joined in the ASODESI (Municipality of San Pedro Necta), ADINUT (Todos Santos), ESQUIPULAS and ADIENIL (La Libertad) cooperatives.